 Below you'll find all of our offerings to help you learn more about the GW community, to engage with our staff and students, and to get answers to all of your burning questions.
 We've categorized them as if they were college courses, but of course, there are no pre-requisites - choose whatever works best for you!

-- Take a digital walk-through of campus with our virtual tour or YouVisit.
+- Take a digital tour of campus with our virtual tour, student-led video tour, or YouVisit.

 - Do a self-guided tour.
 Use our self-guided tour booklet or listen to our GW Unfiltered walking tour.
 Can't make it to campus?
-Use either along with our virtual tour or Google Maps!
+Use either resource with our virtual tour or Google Maps!

 You've explored our offerings and want to learn more.
 Our virtual sessions provide additional information about GW while allowing time for your questions.

-In-person, GW is offering campus tours this summer as capacity and staffing limits allow.
+In-person, GW offers campus tours Monday through Saturday, as capacity and staffing limits allow.
 These visits give you a taste of campus life and time to ask questions of our student tour guides and professional staff.
 See complete details about our safety protocols and requirements, then schedule your visit from our in-person visit page.

 You're practically a GW expert, but you still have questions.
 Get answers from our staff and current students!

-- Chat with current students via the chat pop-up on our Life at GW page.
+- Chat with students on our Life at GW page.

-- Schedule a call (by video or phone) with your admissions representative.
+- Schedule time (by video or phone) with your admissions representative.
 Unsure of your representative?
 Browse our admissions staff list to find the rep for your area.

 Dive into GW Virtually